2022/2023 Influenza Season Data

 Pennsylvania Weekly Influenza Report

-- Seasonal influenza activity in Pennsylvania and the United States is high and is higher than at the same time of the year during the past eight flu seasons.
+- Seasonal influenza activity in Pennsylvania and the United States is low.

 - Influenza A and B are identified by laboratory testing; however, influenza A is the predominant type.

-- Season-to-date, influenza A(H3N2) viruses have been reported by the public health laboratory for most of the specimens that tested positive for flu.
+- During this flu season, influenza A(H3N2) viruses have been reported by the public health laboratory for most of the specimens that tested positive for flu.

-- A total of 74,832 laboratory-confirmed influenza cases have been reported season to date.
-Confirmed reports were received from the 67 State counties.
+- A total of 183,776 laboratory-confirmed influenza cases have been reported season to date.
+Confirmed reports were received from the 67 state counties.

-- The percent of Emergency Department visits associated with influenza-like illness is higher than usual for this time of year.
+- The percent of emergency department visits associated with influenza-like illness is moderate at this time.

-- Eight confirmed influenza-associated death has been reported during the current season.
+- A total of 156 confirmed influenza-associated deaths have been reported during the current season.

 Confirmed Influenza Laboratory Tests Received by PA DOH Surveillance